tigurand/XIVAICompanion/README.md

 ![Screenshot 2025-06-30 021947](https://github.com/user-attachments/assets/359709e7-c171-4289-a808-27923de6d848)<br />
 ![Screenshot 2025-06-30 022230](https://github.com/user-attachments/assets/f0347382-0899-47bc-9866-3954906ab219)

+Depending on your prompt, you can create a companion, translation tool, etc. Be creative!<br />
+You can forward the AI's reply to the in-game chat either manually via the Chat window or automatically via the Auto RP window.

 ## Acknowledgements
 This project was originally forked from and inspired by Eisenhuth's [dalamud-chatgpt](https://github.com/Eisenhuth/dalamud-chatgpt).
 While the core has been significantly rewritten to use Google's Gemini API and a different feature set, this project would not have been possible without their foundational work.